Free Twitter Analytics

 • Follow Friends: If there is a user that you are interested in, this tool allows you to follow who they are following.

-• Paste & Analyse: You can copy and paste a list of tweeps and get data like who they are following, and they have unfollowed you.
+• Paste & Analyse: You can copy and paste a list of tweeps and get data like who they are following and they have unfollowed you.

-• List Members: If you have found a Twitter list that you like, this tool allows you to follow its users directly.
+• List Members: If you have found a Twitter list you like, this tool allows you to follow its users directly.

 There are also extra features with the platinum plan